How to Make Chamomile Tea Properly

 - 1 cup water

-Pour some hot water into the teapot and cup and swirl it around a bit to warm up them up.
-Discard the water.
+Pour some hot water into the teapot and swirl it around a bit to warm it up.
+Discard water.

 - Put chamomile tea into teapot and add hot water.